Patient education: Shortness of breath (dyspnea) (Beyond the Basics)

 ●Obesity can cause shortness of breath as extra weight in the chest and abdomen increases the work the muscles that control breathing must do.

 ●Pulmonary hypertension, which is high blood pressure in the arteries to your lungs.
-(See "Overview of pulmonary hypertension in adults".)
+(See "Classification and prognosis of pulmonary hypertension in adults".)

 SHORTNESS OF BREATH SYMPTOMS

 People describe shortness of breath in different ways.
-Some people say they feel "hungry for air," others say they feel as though they "cannot breathe deeply enough".
+Some people say they feel "hungry for air," others say they feel as though they "cannot breathe deeply enough" and some feel a sense of chest tightness that impairs breathing.
 When you experience shortness of breath, you should pay attention to the sensations you feel and try to be as specific as possible when describing these sensations to your healthcare provider.
+If your shortness of breath varies with position, for example it comes on when you lie flat, this may be a clue to certain types of problems like the build-up of fluid in the lungs.

 These descriptions hold important clues about the possible cause of the problem.
 Here is a questionnaire your healthcare provider may ask you to complete to get a better sense of your symptoms (table 1).